backdrop-contrib/layout_contextual_links/README.md

 Layout Contextual Links
 ===============

-This module adds a contextual links drop-down for the layout on all pages.
+This module adds a contextual links drop-down for the layout (and, optionally, theme information) on all pages.

 Installation
 ------------